PFAS Worked... Now It's Time for Rescue

 If you have demonstrated that there is no feasible means to utilize employee protection on the "Hierarchy of Fall Protection" other than fall arrest, meaning there is no way to bring the work to the ground or to use a fall restraint, then you have accepted that at some point, your employee will fall.

 Additionally, there are products that will delay the onset of suspension trauma should a worker fall and remain suspended in their PFAS.
-An example is the FreeTech™ Harness available from Roco which significantly improves survivability post fall arrest.
-This unique harness buys time for the suspended worker while awaiting rescue.
+These can significantly improve survivability after fall arrest while awaiting rescue.

 Assisted, non-technical rescue can be accomplished using ladders, man lifts, or many other primitive but effective means.
 However, there comes a point where the situation will require some degree of technical rescue capability.
 If you have done an honest and knowledgeable assessment of the rescue needs for your facility for all the known or potential areas where you may have employees working at height, you very likely will have found the need for a technical rescue requirement.

 If you are lucky, and your facility is located in a municipality that has emergency responders with a rope rescue capability that is willing and able to respond to your location, then you still must ensure that they can perform what needs to be done.